genropy/genropy_saved/docs/genro/bag/bagOne.rst

 		>>> print second
 		2

-	You can use Bag as a hierarchical container, so you can create nested Bag with complex path: check :ref:`bag-path` paragraph for more explanation.
+	You can use Bag as a hierarchical container, so you can create nested Bag with complex path: check :ref:`bag_path` paragraph for more explanation.

 	For advanced information, check the :ref:`bag_getting_values_advanced` paragraph.

-	.. _bag-printing:
+.. _bag_printing:

 Printing a Bag
 ==============